aspose-zip/Aspose-Zip-Reference-Tutorials/zip/english/net/archive-extraction-and-formats/compress-to-tar-lz/_index.md

 using Aspose.Zip.Tar;
 ```

-## How to create tar.lz archive – Step‑by‑Step Guide
+## How to compress tar.lz using Aspose.Zip – Step‑by‑Step Guide

-### Step 1: Compress a single file
+### Step 1: Create tar.lz archive – compress a single file
 The first example shows the most basic scenario – adding one file to a TAR archive and then saving it as a **tar.lz** file.

 ```csharp